-Build partnerships with local leaders who can endorse the teach-in on social media and in teach-in on social media and in the press.
-Ask them to use the hashtags #EarthDay2019 and #ProtectOurSpecies and tag @EarthDayNetwork
+Build partnerships with local leaders who can endorse the teach-in on social media and in the press.
+Ask them to use our hashtags and to tag @EarthDayNetwork, #EarthDay2018 and #EndPlasticPollution.

 Inform school/college administrations who can pass along information to students.